multiply-org/prior_engine/README.md

 ## Contents

 * `aux_data/` Auxiliary data for prior generation.
-* `docs` - The auto generated documentation of all prior engine classes and function definitions.
+* `docs/` - The auto generated documentation of all prior engine classes and function definitions.
+* `helpers/` - Functions concerning creation of climatology and writing geotiffs.
 * `multiply_prior-engine/` - The main prior engine software package.
 as source of information and orientation.
-* `recipe` Conda installation recipe.
+* `recipe/` Conda installation recipe.
 * `test/` - The test package.
 * `setup.py` - main build script, to be run with Python 3.6
 * `LICENSE.md` - License of software in repository.